ARM-software/psa-api/doc/fwu/appendix/sra.rst

    *  -  Mitigation
       -  Description
       -  Mitigated threats

+   *  -  `M.ROBUST_DOWNLOAD`
+      -  Synchronize a partially written image status between the update client and implementation when the device restarts.
+      -  `T.DISRUPT_DOWNLOAD`

    *  -  `M.VERIFY_EARLY`
       -  Verify firmware images as early as possible in the update process, to detect and reject an invalid update.